The Stormlight Archive: Rhythm of War

 Adolin, Shallan, and several others embark into Shadesmar to convince the honorspren to allow for the creation of more Windrunners.
 The honorspren instead put them on trial for the sins of humanity.
 Shallan is revealed to have previously bonded and killed another spren, but they are saved by the testimony of the seemingly-dead spren of Adolin's Shardblade.
 Urithiru is inflitrated by the Fused.
 Kaladin fights against the Fused to protect the Sibling, the spren of Urithiru.
 Navani is forced to do research for the Fused until she bonds the Sibling and she and Kaladin liberate Urithiru.
 Dalinar and Odium negotiate an end to the war with a contest of champions to take place in ten days.
 Taravangian takes up the power of Odium, but remains bound to the deal.

 Wind and Truth

 Before the contest of champions, both sides scramble to control territory before the war ends.
 Kaladin and Szeth journey to Szeth's homeland.
 Dalinar and Navani journey into the Spiritual Realm to find more information about Odium.
 Shallan, Renarin, and Rlain are also in the Spiritual Realm, searching for the powerful spren Ba-Ado-Mishram.
 Adolin defends Azimir from Odium, as does Jasnah in Thaylenah.
 Jasnah fails as Odium convinces the city to join him.
 The contest of champions begins, and when Odium selects Gavinor as his champion, Dalinar finds himself unable to kill him.
-Instead, Dalinar allows Odium to absorb the power of the god Honor, becoming Retribution, which in turn kills him.
+Instead, Dalinar frees Odium and goads him to absorb the power of the god Honor and become Retribution.
+Dalinar dies saving Gavinor, but Retribution is forced to hide from other Shards.
 Kaladin becomes a Herald, reforging an ancient pact to protect the spren from Retribution.